COVID-19 Vaccine Access

 Lack of transparency

-Not all agreements are being publicly reported in a timely fashion, and of those that are reported, they often lack basic information, such as the total number of vaccines being provided and their prices.
+Not all primary arrangements are being publicly reported in a timely fashion.
+Those that are reported, often lack basic information such as the total number of vaccines being provided and their prices.
+The related terms and conditions (such as timelines for delivery, liability arrangements, flexibility to re-sell) are also often unavailable.
 This lack of transparency makes it challenging to draw firm conclusions about global access to COVID-19 vaccines.

 There is rarely information on how the total price and/or price per dose were arrived at, or on what is included in the reported values, making it impossible to determine at this time to what extent these variations are due to true differences in price versus differences in how the total price and/or price per dose has been calculated and reported.
 For example, it is possible that some countries have included shipping and handling costs or investments in manufacturing in their reported total prices and others have not.
 Many of the available price estimates were reported secondhand by government officials, and the underlying contracts have not been made available to the public.